DataDog/datadog-agent/docs/agent/secrets.md

 executable itself**, including setting appropriate permissions and considering the security implications of their executable in their environment.

-In particular, the executable **MUST** (the agent will refuse to use it otherwise):

-- Belong to the same user running the agent (usually `dd-agent`).
-- Have **no** rights for `group` or `other`.
-- Have at least `exec` right for the owner.
-- The executable will not share any environment variables with the agent.
-- Never output sensitive information on STDERR.
-If the binary exit with a different status code than `0` the agent will log the standard error output of the executable to ease troubleshooting.

 ### Configuration

 In `datadog.yaml` you must set the following variables: